mienaikoe/ziyu/Chapters/4-2-Chapter24.md

 "When I heard the explosions... paddling my heart out in the thick fog...
 All I could think of... was Melna.
 Nothing else...
 Nothing else mattered to me in that moment."

-*What is she saying?*
+My mind thought of that moment.
+I knew Melna had accomplished her goal, had taken care of herself.
+But I thought of no one but Laen-Laen.

-"Love is weird like that," I said, trying to break the mood.
+"Love is weird like that," I said, trying to break the dark mood.

 But she sustained it, "Love.
 There were times where," she exhaled as if to simper, remembering something, "It must have come to that."